MN.IT Services>Telecom Video>FAQ>Running a Video Conference

 How do I connect to out-of-network systems that are behind a firewall?

-In almost all cases, the system behind the firewall must dial the connection to your system or bridge.
-OET offers best effort assistance in connecting to systems behind a firewall and has had many successful connections.
-Contact the Service Desk if the system you need to connect to is unable to dial your system's IP address directly.
+In almost all cases, the system behind the firewall must originate the call.
+MN.IT SERVICES offers best effort assistance when connecting to systems behind firewalls and have had many successful connections.
+Contact the Service Management Center if the system you need to connect with can.t dial your system's IP address directly.

 Can I conference with people who have a PC (or MAC) with a webcam?